-Box D: Practice Reference Number and Pension Scheme Employing Authority Code code is a letter followed by three digits; i.e. A123.
+Box D: Practice Reference Number and Pension Scheme Employing Authority Code

+Your GP practice reference number is the unique reference number allocated to you by PCSE or the LHB; if not known please state 'not known'.
+The NHSPS Employing Authority code is a letter followed by three digits; i.e. A123.
 Your practice/payroll manager should know this code, however if not known please state 'not known'.